gegnep/nixos/README.md

 sudo nixos-rebuild switch --flake /path/to/flake.#<hostname>
 ```
 ---
-*portions of this configuration where developed in collaboration with [Claude](https://claude.ai); AI suggestions should never replace your own understanding of your system*
+*portions of this configuration were developed in collaboration with [Claude](https://claude.ai); AI suggestions should never replace your own understanding of your system*